Uncrave by Licious

 There was a delicious, strong, yet subtle aroma of spices when i opened the sealed pack!
 Just the kind of smell one would expect.
 Not the rubbery artificial odour of processed soy.
 No excess oil dribbling everywhere.
 I’d give the Licious R&D brownie points for getting the texture and smell right!

-I also like the fact that shelf life is of these kebabs is just 12 days.
+I also like the fact that the shelf life of these kebabs is just 12 days.
 Makes it feel more natural compared to sealed items which last in a pool of oil for 6 months.

 Let’s look at the Uncrave INGREDIENTS

-This is always a pain point for vegan or veg “substitutes”.
+This is always a pain-point for vegan or veg “substitutes”.
 In the quest for my veganism, i’ve been through tasting potato starch, an excess of palm oil, “wheat-binders” and whatever comes my way.

 Uncrave for a change did not give me an overdose of any of that unhealthy crap.
 “Substitutes” are something i’d never add to my everyday veg cooking, so why consume that in processed form?
 You can check out the full list of ingredients here.
 Calories, nutrition, and all you want to know.